-We're with Govt & security forces: Congress
+We're with Govt, security forces: Congress

 New Delhi, Feb 15: Congress party extended support to the government of India and security forces in the wake of the ghastly attack on CRPF jawans in Pulwama.